 Square in a Square tutorial A general post about the Square in a Square (sometimes known as Diamond in a Square) unit and block is here.
 Further blocks associated with this unit/block are Improved Four Patch and Coffin Star, Right and Left, New Album, Susannah, Coxey’s Camp and Monkey Wrench (or Snail Trail)

 Square and triangles tutorial.
 Sometimes known as Mary’s Triangles or Jewel Box, this unit appears in a number of blocks.
 It also makes an interesting quilt just on its own.
+Among the blocks using this unit are Album, Grandmother’s Choice, Spinning Tops,

-If you want to know more about wadding – what sort to use when – then have a look at this blog from The Cotton Patch.
+If you want to know more about wadding – what sort to use and when – then have a look at this blog from The Cotton Patch.
 You can click on the link in the blog to download a handy e-book or another link will take you to a wadding glossary.

 Having recently tried to explain to someone over the phone how to make binding, we thought it might be a good idea to have some tutorials on binding as well.
 So if you’ve finished the quilting and don’t know what happens next – click on the links below to download advice on various aspects of binding a quilt.